drivera123/LDRS500/follow-the-leader.md

 Once you have published your own post, respond to one or two of your colleagues' posts.
 If your colleague's blog does not allow comments, write your response as a single new post on your own blog and make sure to link to your colleagues' posts. \(2 marks\)

-#####Assessment
+##### Assessment

-Marks are awarded bassed on your response to the questions above.
+Marks are awarded based on your response to the questions above.
 Maximum marks for each question are indicated in brackets.